Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 The Bottom Line

-Best for: Terminal-first developers who want powerful AI without monthly fees.
-Skip if: You live in VSCode and need battle-tested IDE integration.
+Best for: Terminal-first developers who want powerful AI without monthly fees, especially for large codebases.
+Skip if: You need maximum autonomy and IDE integration – Claude Code still wins there.

 If you’re exploring AI tools beyond coding, check out our reviews of Perplexity AI for research and Google’s other AI innovations.

-Imagine ChatGPT living inside your terminal, but it can actually do things—read files, run shell commands, search Google, edit code across multiple files.
-That’s Gemini CLI.
+Imagine ChatGPT living inside your terminal, but it can actually do things – read files, run shell commands, search Google, edit code across multiple files, manage agents, and connect to 100+ external tools.
+That’s Gemini CLI in February 2026.

 It’s an open-source AI agent that brings Gemini directly into your terminal, using a ReAct (reason and act) loop with built-in tools and MCP server support for complex tasks like fixing bugs, creating new features, and improving test coverage.